asherepenko/android-archivarius/README.md

 ```

 ## Initial setup
-Archivarius has to be initialized with a strategy
+Archivarius has to be initialized with a strategy before any interaction.

 ```kotlin
     ArchivariusStrategy.init(object : ArchivariusStrategyImpl {